Before and after edited photos examples – 7 basic Lightroom edits

 Lightroom automatically changes the color profile to Adobe Color on import, because this is how I’ve set up my import process.
 Adobe Standard used to be the default, but Adobe Color is now the default color profile.

-Before and after edited photos example in Lightroom
+Before and after basic Lightroom photo edits

 Colors and contrast in the before image on the left appear very flat in comparison to the after photo on the right.
 Below you’ll see the color profiles for the before and after edited photos.